Ben-Blair/CUST_Script/README.md

 To find the version, press the three lines at the top right of your browser, press help, then about.

-Change your Name and Google Form URL in the Program.cs file (Line 15 & 16)
+Change your Name and Google Form URL in the Program.cs file (Line 15 & 16) Change Chrome User directory depending on Mac or Windows (Line 15 or 28)

 HOW TO RUN: